korningf/aegis-vault/README.md

 generate a password (strong)

-    # length is number of characters
+    # len is number of characters

     pass generate <path/name> len